darinlarimore/letsencrypt-cronjob/README.md

 ## Step 2
 Make sure cron is running and open the cron file to edit with `sudo crontab -e`

-Note that `sudo` here will open a special root cron file that is separate from a users own crontab.^
+Note that `sudo` here will open a special root cron file that is separate from a users own crontab.

 ## Step 3
 Setup the commands that you would like to run and also specify an email to send the log/output everytime the command runs.